 CIS system notices

-Comcare has recently updated the Rehabilitation Case Manager Update and Customer Information System Access Request forms into a single form.
+Comcare has updated the Rehabilitation Case Manager Update and Customer Information System Access Request forms into a single form.

 The new form will allow a customer to indicate whether the staff member needs to be added to Comcare’s list of Rehabilitation Case Managers, or given access to the Customer Information System, or both.
 The old forms will be phased out.

 For all future access requests please use the new form and send to firstname.lastname@example.org.